 Trivial Models and Trace Functions

-The software was designed to be fully modular.
-A basic requirement for full modularity is that every dynamical component must include a trace module.
-In each trace module, no variables are defined, but the dynamical terms needed by related dynamical components include a fully configurable trace function.
-In above example, the $\cal L$ component was trivial, but we can create a new model by modifying the old one.
-First, we define F_season and the mean values of Lambda
+A basic requirement for full modularity is that every dynamical component must include a trivial module.
+In the trivial module, no variables are defined, but the dynamical terms needed by related dynamical components are passed by a configurable trace function with a generic form:

 Lo = list(